geosolutions-it/MapStore2/docs/user-guide/timeline.md

 ## Set a Time Range

-In order to see a a layer in a specific time instant the user can insert a data and a time in the panel, as follows:
+In order to see a layer in a specific time instant the user can insert a data and a time in the panel, as follows:

 <img src="../img/timeline/timeline-current-time.jpg" class="ms-docimage"/>